semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 ## Receiving PR or MR comments in your VPN or on-premise SCM

 PR or MR comments are comments or suggestions made by Semgrep Cloud Platform in your GitHub or GitLab repository.
-These comments provide a description of the issue detected by Semgrep and may offer possible solutions.
-These comments are a means for security teams (or any team responsible for creating standards) to help their fellow developers write safe and standards-compliant code.

 To enable this feature within self-hosted SCMs behind firewalls or VPNs (Virtual Private Networks), follow these steps:

 1. Add the following IP addresses to your VPN's **ingress** allowlist.